Our recommendations are independently chosen. We may earn affiliate commissions from buying links. How we evaluate products

 You're a good candidate if you deal with chronic bloating, irregular digestion, or difficulty feeling satisfied after meals.
 Fiber supplementation has a strong evidence base for all of these concerns, and the botanical additions in the GLP-1 version may provide additional appetite support.
 You're also a good fit if you're building a broader wellness routine and want a solid fiber foundation.

-Important distinction: Prescription GLP-1 medications use synthetic hormone analogs at pharmaceutical doses and are backed by large-scale clinical trials.
-Supplements in the "natural GLP-1" category use fiber and botanicals that may support the body's own appetite signaling through different, more modest mechanisms.
-Both can have a place in a health routine, but they are not interchangeable and should not be presented as such.
+Important distinction: Prescription GLP-1 medications (like those available through TeleHealthMed) use pharmaceutical compounds at clinical doses backed by large-scale trials.
+Fiber supplements support the body's natural processes through more modest, indirect mechanisms.
+Both can have a place in a health routine, but they serve different purposes and deliver different results.

 The Bottom Line